SEN/D at St Thomas' includes children with special educational needs and disabilities.

 It's entirely voluntary of course, and doesn't affect the services you get.

 Yes.
-The information is kept securely following the rules in the Data Protection Act 1998.
+The information is kept securely following the rules following the current GDPR guidance 2018.

 General information is shared with people who plan services, but they don't know the names of the children or young people.